wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### STATIC_BUFFER_LEN

 Don't fragment memory from the record header.
-Expands to: RECORD_HEADER_SZ.
+Expands to: `RECORD_HEADER_SZ`.

 #### STATIC_CHUNKS_ONLY